 Want to know the difference between Workstation and Gaming Graphics Cards?
 When anybody talks about graphics cards then we usually think about the gaming graphics cards.
-This is because most of the users don’t know that there are some other types of graphics cards too, and even if they knew it then they don’t know the exact difference between them (workstation video cards) and the regular gaming graphics cards.
+This is because most of the users don’t know that there are some other types of graphics cards too, and even if they know it then they don’t know the exact difference between them (workstation video cards) and the regular gaming graphics cards.

-Generally, there are two types of graphics cards; one is the gaming graphics cards that we all know, and other one is the Workstation Graphics Cards or Professional Graphics Cards that has completely different areas of application.
+Generally, there are two types of graphics cards; one is the gaming graphics cards that we all know, and another one is the Workstation Graphics Cards or Professional Graphics Cards that has completely different areas of application.
 Both these graphics cards are alike in some ways but they also have larger differences, especially in terms of technical aspects.
-So, here in this post I am going to make a clear cut comparison between workstation and gaming graphics cards taking in account of all the factors.
+So, here in this post, I am going to make a clear cut comparison between workstation and gaming graphics cards taking into account all the factors.

 Workstation vs Gaming Graphics Cards Comparison

 Here is a comparison of workstation or professional graphics cards with gaming graphics cards based on different factors and technical specifications.

-The two biggest graphics card / GPU manufacturers, Nvidia and AMD manufactures both workstation and gaming graphics cards.
-For gaming graphics cards, Nvidia has several authorized board partners that includes big companies like Asus, MSI, EVGA, Gigabyte etc. but for its workstation graphics cards there is only one which is PNY.
+The two biggest graphics card / GPU manufacturers, Nvidia and AMD manufacture both workstation and gaming graphics cards.
+For gaming graphics cards, Nvidia has several authorized board partners that include big companies like Asus, MSI, EVGA, Gigabyte, etc. but for its workstation graphics cards, it the PNY only.
 This means only PNY can make the Nvidia Workstation graphics cards.
 The gaming series graphics cards from Nvidia is GeForce and for Workstation Graphics Cards it is Quadro.